gamemanual0/gm0/source/docs/power-and-electronics/driver-station-guide.rst

 REV Driver Hub
 --------------

 The REV Robotics Driver Hub is effectively an Android phone with built in USB ports.
-It is purpose built for FTC, and has several advantages over traditional Android phones.
+It is purpose built for FTC\ |reg|, and has several advantages over traditional Android phones.

 Advantages
 ^^^^^^^^^^